jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 4. Now add the ower data.
 In the *New layer* panel, look in the list of *Data sources* for the **owner** source.
 Click the tileset and then select the source layer as the source for this new style layer.

-5. Click the **Style** tab and the map will switch back to style mode displaying your new layer.
+5. Click the **Style** tab and the map will switch back to style mode displaying your new layers.
 You will see the state data on the map with a default style (black with 100% opacity).

     <p align="center">
       <img src="Images/Style-Layers.png">
     </p>

-6. You could rename the layer by clicking on the name of the layer at the top of the panel.
+6. Rename the layers "Owners" and "Renters" by clicking on the name of each layer at the top of the panel.

 STOP: At this point you should have added both the renter-occupued and owner-occupied tilesets to your "Owners vs Renters" styles and both should have the "type" circle.